We relocated to Vermont just as home computers (and chat rooms) arrived on the scene of daily life.

 When my children were young, I tended to them in much the same way as I would have wanted to be tended, and I imagine the same is true for adult children caring for parents.

-“We’re next, Kelly,” said one such caregiver, at the end of our hour-long interview, and this is quite a sobering thought, particularly as I see parents become children, and then infants, in their offspring’s hearts.
+“We’re next, Kelly,” said one such caregiver, as she looked me in the eyes, and this is quite a sobering thought, particularly as I see parents become children, and then infants, in their offspring’s hearts.

 I moved to Vermont in 1993, the year before I turned thirty, two years before my husband & I became parents.